 Margaret Coleman, Ph.D.
 University of South Carolina, Physical Education

 Effective teaching practices, student teaching and clinical experiences, and curriculum

 Mary Henninger, Ed.D., University of Massachusetts, Physical Education Pedagogy

 Lives and careers of physical education teachers; teacher career development; influences of urban contexts on physical education teachers careers

 Alan Lacy, Ed.D.
 Arizona State University, Sport Pedagogy with a minor in Exercise Science Physical Education Pedagogy, Assessment and administration

 Skip Williams, Ph.D., University of Utah

-Students admitted to the PETE graduate program must complete a minimum of 33 total credit hours, including 6 credit hours in the research core, 12 credit hours in the PETE sequence, 3-6 credit hours of an advisor-approved culminating experience, and 9-12 hours of cognate, or elective courses.
-This curriculum is outlined below:
+Students admitted to the Physical Education Pedagogy graduate sequence must complete a minimum of 33 total credit hours, including 6 credit hours in the research core, 12 credit hours in the Physical Education Pedagogy core, 9-12 hours of elective Physical Education Pedagogy courses, and 3-6 credit hours of an advisor-approved culminating experience/thesis.
+Course descriptions can be accessed in the Graduate School Catalog and in the pdf under the course description heading on this site.
+The Physical Education Pedagogy curriculum is outlined below:

 3-6 hours approved by the PETE faculty advisor